Which Shipping Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Castor Maritime vs. Matson: Which Shipping Stock is a Better Buy?
+Castor Maritime vs. ZIM Integrated: Which Shipping Stock is a Better Buy?

-Shipping companies were hit severely by the COVID-19 pandemic owing to global travel restrictions and and industrial production slowdown.
-But many of them appear to now be on a path of recovery this year.
-According to Statista, roughly 80% of the goods are transported by ships.
-Because the industry is expected to benefit from the recovery of international trade this year, we think it could be wise for investors to investigate the prospects of CTRM and MATX.
+Shipping companies were severely hit by the COVID-19 pandemic as international trade contracted.
+However, rising demand for raw materials with the global resuming manufacturing activities is expected to shape the shipping industry’s performance this year.
+According to Statista, roughly 80% of goods are transported by ship.

-While MATX has returned 76.8% over the past nine months, CTRM has gained 127.5%.
-In terms of past six-month performance, CTRM is a clear winner with 274.5% returns versus MATX’s 18.4%.
+But, while ZIM has gained 106.5% over the past three months, CTRM has declined by 75.9%.
+Furthermore, ZIM has gained 24.3% over the past month, while CTRM lost 18%.
 But which of these two stocks is a better pick now?
 Let’s find out.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.